npepinpe/redstruct/README.md

 *Note*

 Avoid using transactions; the Redis documentation suggests using Lua scripts where possible, as in most cases they will be faster than transactions.
-Use the `Restruct::Utils::Scriptable` module and the `defscript` macro instead.
+Use the `Redstruct::Utils::Scriptable` module and the `defscript` macro instead.

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/npepinpe/restruct.
+Bug reports and pull requests are welcome on GitHub at https://github.com/npepinpe/redstruct.

 ## License